mizrael/davidguida.net/src/_posts/2020-05-26-blazor-how-tos-create-a-chat-application-part-1-introduction.md

 description: >
   Here we are for another episode of Blazor how-to's!
 This time we'll see how we can easily create a chat application with Blazor and .NET Core.
 id: 7265
-title: 'Blazor how-to&#8217;s: create a chat application &#8211; part 1: introduction'
+title: 'Blazor how-to's: create a chat application - part 1: introduction'
 date: 2020-05-26T15:56:50-04:00
 author: David Guida
 layout: post